Apple iPhone 14 Review

 While some tweaks would have been welcome, the iPhone 14 remains a good-looking phone.
 The flat sides have a matte finish so eschew fingerprints and smudges – very much the opposite of the iPhone 14 Pro – and I like how they match the colour of the glass back.

 It’s a light, comfortable device that’ll feel familiar to most.
 It’s also fairly durable, with an IP68 rating for water protection and Apple’s Ceramic Shield for adding some extra protection against drops.
 I still find these screens scratch too easily for my liking, so a screen protector is still a must for keeping the panel in the best condition.
+A few months after unboxing the phone there are some small scratches on the display.

 Like the design, the display is more of the same.
 ProMotion, the 120Hz adaptive refresh rate tech that enables the iPhone 14 Pro’s always-on display, is missing and if rumours are to be believed it won’t even feature on the iPhone 15 due to supply issues.
 That’s a real shame, as the smooth scrolling and extra skills this panel tech allows for are hugely missed, at least for me.
 You wouldn’t miss ProMotion or a high refresh rate if you’ve never used it, but it’s a feature that is hard to lose.